Kubernetes Networking: Fundamental Concepts Explained (2023)

 Pod-to-Service Communication (ClusterIP Service)

 Pods are ephemeral.
 They are created when needed and destroyed when not needed.
 So they are not a stable thing.
 We can never know when a Pod might disappear.
 This creates a networking problem.
-If our destination (Pod) can disappear at any time, how do we make sure network traffic always reaches this target?
+If our destination (Pod) disappears at any time, how can we make sure network traffic always reaches this target?
 We can't, with Pods alone.
 The solution to this problem is a Kubernetes object called a ClusterIP Service.
 Let's explore why it exists and what it does.

 But notice the same problem.
 We can't just pick a Pod, and tell some application in some other Pod: "Connect to IP a.b.c.d".
 That destination Pod can disappear at any time, along with its IP address, and the application will fail to connect.
 But the ClusterIP Service object solves this issue.